 2. Main Storyline & Side Plots Don’t Progress

 Talk about teasing the audience, right?
 Whether it’s the relationship between Ricky and Nic or Ally’s reasoning for sticking with The Handymen, nothing gets answered.
 And I mean nothing!
 Why did Nicolas Brown save Ricky?
 Why did Daniel Monroe work with Ivan Glaziev?
 Who and what are “insert name here”?
 I’m pretty sure you get what I mean, right?
 Simply put, there’s too many plot lines that move at a snails pace, which results in the viewer feeling lost.
 Why?
-Because no plot lines get resolved, while new ones are still being added, creating an overload of information that is never complete.
+Because no plot lines get resolved, while new ones are still being added, creating an overload of information that’s never complete.
 It’s just a frustrating experience, especially if you have not read Kohske’s manga.
 Thus, I suggest giving it a read, as it’s fantastic.

 The final episode of Gangsta aired on September 27, 2015.
 Two days later, on September 29, Manglobe Inc. filed for bankruptcy, with an estimated debt of about 350 million yen.
 This meant that Gangsta was their last project, and it’s obvious, considering how poorly they wrapped it up.
 In turn, the anime was not properly finished, meaning that it ends without a conclusion to Ricky and Nicolas Brown’s storyline.
 This, of course, means that Gangsta will leave you disappointed.

 So, how was Gangsta affected by the bankruptcy?
 First and foremost, the show gets gradually worse, with less progression and no character development.
 In-fact, it seems that Manglobe’s employees weren’t motivated to finish it, with the last 4 episodes being particularly lackluster.
 I’m not even talking about episode 9.5 (full recap) but the actual episodes that offered little to nothing to the audience.
 However, I don’t blame the employees!
-I mean, they likely knew of the impending bankruptcy and were just doing their best.
+I mean, they likely knew of the impending bankruptcy and were doing their best.
 In turn, it’s sad to see the show wither away one episode after another, with no plot line being resolved and no questions answered.
 In the end, you’re teased with an epic war that doesn’t come to pass, and you’ll want to turn to Kohske’s manga for the conclusion.
-Thus, this tops the list of the biggest problems with Gangsta!
+Thus, this tops the list of the biggest problems with Gangsta.